probablycorey/wax/README.md

 ###Wax is no longer being maintained by @probablycorey

-I am no longer doing iOS development, so I don't have time to make sure Wax is still viable.
+I am no longer developing iOS applications and don't have time to work on Wax.
-If you would like to take over as the maintainer of Wax let me know!
+If you would like to take over as the maintainer, [fork](https://github.com/probablycorey/wax/fork) Wax and maintain it there.
+If your fork becomes popular I will add a link to it to this Readme.

 Wax
 ---